 Can a Fire Extinguisher Be Overcharged?

 Yes, rechargeable fire extinguishers can be overcharged.
+Depending upon the extinguishing agent, overcharging a fire extinguisher can have the following consequences

 The pressure gauge of a rechargeable fire extinguisher has three settings: optimal, undercharged, and overcharged.
 While most of us know that devices should not be left ‘undercharged’, we struggle to understand that ‘overcharging’ them is pretty harmful too.